 It’s perfect for North facing and South facing spaces that can tend to read a little blue.

-We had this house painted just before we moved in.
+This colonial home in Kansas was painted just before we moved in so we needed to make safe decisions quickly.
 We selected just three colors, to keep the color palette simple, neutral and provide a great flow from room to room.
 (Four paint colors in total once we also used Accessible Beige!)

 I LOVED the paint color we chose for the main level for the kitchen and family room, but remained anxious to repaint the dining room.